Capture Website Screenshots with a REST API

 - Handle errors gracefully -- if the target site is slow or unreachable, the API returns an appropriate HTTP error code.
 Retry with exponential backoff for transient failures.

-- Cache aggressively -- if the target page does not change often, store the screenshot locally and refresh on a schedule rather than re-requesting every time.
+- Cache aggressively -- if the target page doesn't change often, store the screenshot locally and refresh on a schedule rather than re-requesting every time.

 Next Steps

 The free tier gives you 75 requests/day with a free account, which is enough to integrate screenshots into a side project, internal tool, or staging environment.
-When you are ready for higher volume, paid plans are available.
+When you're ready for higher volume, paid plans are available.

 - Screenshot API documentation -- full parameter reference and error codes.